 Do you notice a difference when you’re shooting a wedding that has fantastic lighting?

 I do.
 I’m excited to shoot a wedding that has great lighting because I have more confidence that I will capture a breathtaking picture at some point during the night.
 A lot of people have misconceptions about how to create “fantastic” lighting.
 Some companies think lighting is a couple of uprights around the room, when in reality, lighting has to shine on the major investments of the wedding: the centerpieces, the cake, the dance floor.
 Fantastic lighting exceeds the appeal of a dim chandelier; it creates a mood for the room.

 How does bad lighting affect your actions when you’re shooting a wedding?

 Bad lighting at a venue makes the job difficult, but I adjust myself.
 It has certainly happened a number of times, In order to combat the poor lighting, I have to create my own lighting in a dark room so I use an off-camera flash, but it doesn’t measure up to images that great lighting can produce.

 What’s the most memorable picture you’ve taken that uses good wedding lighting in the shot?

 The image below is one of many.
-A professional installed pinspots, which placed a beautiful spotlight on them during their first dance.
-This creates the image's shining effect while also looking natural to the eye.
+A professionally installed pin spots, which placed a beautiful spotlight on them during their first dance.
+This creates the image’s shining effect while also looking natural to the eye.

 What trends are you seeing in wedding lighting these days?
-How has it effected your job?
+How has it affected your job?